 Applicants must bring all necessary docuemtns to the Embassy, including their passport.
-The fee for legalisation is 18 JOD per document.
-This amount must be paid in cash when the documents are handed in at the Embassy.
+The fee for legalisation is 32 JOD per document.
+This amount can only be paid by credit card when the documents are handed in at the Embassy.

 Legalised documents will be available for collection on the next working day.
 The Embassy will notify the applicant when the document(s) are ready for collection.

 The Embassy in Amman can by appointmen provide services that notarius publicus normally conduct in Norway, including:

 - Approving signatures (32 JOD per document)